hydroflux/abstractor-ws/README.md

 - [ ] Document number & document_image_available should be part of the document class--in addition to this, "download" could be an attribute of the document that is added when the document list is imported, & gets turned off if the document image isn't available
 - [ ] Create a class for the "abstraction" itself in order to avoid passing so many variables around between functions--would really clean up the code & make it easier to interact with documents when the code breaks
 - [ ] Add county to the document class as well to avoid passing county around to different functions
+- [ ] If websites & logins are added to the county class the open_site function can be generalized across all scripts
+- [ ] Add a check to the environment file to make sure that the county information is entered correctly before starting the webdriver

 ### Imports To Do